liks79/aws-chalice-migration-workshop/lab-guide/LAB01.md

     'THUMBNAIL_HEIGHT': os.getenv('THUMBNAIL_HEIGHT', 300),
 }
 ```
+* The second parameter of **os.getenv** function is the default value to use when the first parameter does not exist.

 16. Check the following variables
     * **GMAPS_KEY** and **DB_URL**  variables are mandatory for this application.